 First off, anyone interested in improving sleep should start by following the basics of what it takes for getting a better night’s rest: Eat healthy.
 Exercise regularly.
 Remove sources of noise or distraction from your bedroom and consider using ear plugs, a night mask or even a blackout shade.

 But that’s the simple stuff that’s important for any lifestyle regardless of next-level sleep goals.
-Here now, we offer a few ideas to try to improve your rest.
-Remember, sleep is different for everyone, and what works for some may not work for another.
+Here are a few ideas to try to improve your rest.
+Remember, sleep is different for everyone, and what works for some may not work for others.
 Try out these tips, and then validate your night’s rest with a sleep tracker like the Oura ring to see your results.